Pocketzen/cse15l-lab-reports/lab3/report.md

 ./biomed
 ./911report
 ```
-Example 2 (file): Command option -maxdepth sets a upper bound depth of a directory range from the starting directory to how far subdirectories can go.
+Example 2 (file): Command option -maxdepth sets an upper bound depth of a directory range from the starting directory to how far subdirectories can go.
 In this case, I used -maxdepth 1 in conjunction with -type f which is only the files located within /terminal/government.
 The output resulted in nothing meaning there were no files.
-I tried maxdepth 2 next and was able to receive a large amount of .txt files in the further subdirectories inside government (added ellipsis in the example to note that the output was long to list all the .txt file in all subdirectories).
+I tried maxdepth 2 next and was able to receive a large number of .txt files in the further subdirectories inside government (added an ellipsis in the example to note that the output was long enough to list all the .txt files in all subdirectories).
 ```
 allenvu@Allens-MacBook-Pro technical % find ./government -type f  -maxdepth 1
 allenvu@Allens-MacBook-Pro technical % find ./government -type f  -maxdepth 2